 All of our research aims to impact primary care practice and health policy, leading to benefits for patients.
 Aided by our Knowledge Mobilisation team, we seek to generate knowledge that is accessible and useful to academics, commissioners, clinicians, service providers, the voluntary sector and the public.
 We involve patients and the public in our research at all stages, with the help of PPI groups for each of our research themes.

-Contact: Non-clinical: Ali Heawood ali.heawood@bristol.ac.uk or Rebecca Barnes rebecca.barnes@bristol.ac.uk; Clinical: Prof Debbie Sharp debbie.sharp@bristol.ac.uk or visit www.bris.ac.uk/primaryhealthcare
+Contact:Dr Rebecca Barbes rebecca.barnes@bristol.ac.uk or visit www.bris.ac.uk/primaryhealthcare/

 UNIVERSITY OF CAMBRIDGE